Sxmourai/Initerse/README.md

 - Create AI, genetically modify life, expand to multiple dimensions, change universes and physical laws...

 See more in "docs/", with [Buildings](docs/Buildings.md) and [Planets](docs/Planets.md)

+I'm making a 2d factory/tower defense game in space (with Bevy ofc), based on physics.
+Here's a part of the lore:

+The world has been destroyed by antimatter monsters !
+Fortunately, a little miniaturised robot, smaller than Planck length has survived (it's between antimatter particles).

+You first start with a `little matter generator`, which transforms antimatter pellets to useful materials !
+The more antimatter you get, the more space you make around your base, but caution !
+After a while antimatter monsters will see this anomaly, and as you may know: $E=mc²$, so antimatter + matter = big explosion !

+Use strange weapons to defend against pesky anti-drones, collect some crazy resources from antimatter bases, conquer multiple universes, and (maybe?) find the root of the Cataclysm !

+If you want to check more (or read more about the story): https://github.com/Sxmourai/Initerse Currently the game isn't at all playable, but I'm searching for partners to build the game, my DM's are open !